 Dwelling, Second Floor/Upper Level: Separate and complete dwelling unit(s) that is contained on the second floor, or floor(s) above, the first floor.
 For the purposes of this land use definition, the first-floor uses shall not be residential.

+Family: One or more persons occupying a dwelling unit as a single housekeeping unit and therefore using common facilities for cooking, sanitation, and gathering.
+A family does not include any society, club, fraternity, sorority; or group living in a boarding house, hotel, motel, bed and breakfast facility, lodging house, rooming house, or club; or any individuals who are in a group living arrangement as a result of criminal activity.

 Section 3.
 Permitted Uses.
 The permitted uses, as defined by the McCordsville Zoning and Subdivision Control Ordinances, for the Real Estate are described below, all uses not listed below, shall be considered prohibited.